apioo/psx-schema/tests/Generator/resource/markdown/markdown_complex.md

 Field | Type | Description
 ----- | ---- | -----------
-type | String |
-name | String | The generic name, it is recommended to use typical generics names like T or TValue
+name | String | The name of the generic, it is recommended to use common generic names like T or TValue.
+These generics can then be replaced on usage with a concrete type through the template property at a reference.

 # ReferencePropertyType